mitulap/blackEbay/README.md

 Feel free to contact me at mitulpatel.hsd@gmail.com if you have any doubts.

-Preconditions
+### Preconditions

-Install Node.js on machine.
+ * Install Node.js on machine.
-Then 'run npm' install in project directory to install dependencies.
+ * Then run `npm install` in project directory to install dependencies.
-Run 'node app.js' to start server.
+ * Run 'node app.js' to start server.